juhp/pkgtreediff/README.md

 <https://blog.jasonantman.com/2014/07/how-yum-and-rpm-compare-versions/>.
 For example "1.2.1^rc1" < "1.2.1" (similarly for tilde).

-pkgtreediff tries to implement roughly the rpmvercmp() algorithm, but it has not been verified to behave identically.
+pkgtreediff tries to implement the rpmvercmp() algorithm, but it has not been verified to behave identically.